entropy-tamer/reynard-algorithms/README.md

 2. Count intersections with polygon edges
 3. If count is odd, point is inside; if even, point is outside

 This algorithm is robust and handles edge cases like points on polygon boundaries.
-It's used for:

-- **Hit Detection**: Determining if a click is within a complex UI element
-- **Collision Detection**: Checking if objects are within polygonal regions
-- **Spatial Queries**: Finding all points within a polygonal area
-- **Game Mechanics**: Detecting if players are within complex-shaped zones
-- **Computer Graphics**: Determining which pixels to fill in polygon rendering

 **Mathematical Implementation**:
 For each edge from $(x_i, y_i)$ to $(x_{i+1}, y_{i+1})$: